candide-guevara/handy-scripts-for-work/scripts/migration_procedure.md

   * Use `ethtool` to validate autonegotiation is active => otherwise we may have a slow connection
   * If connection slow try removing and reloading network kernel module (`alx`)
 * Disable unneeded systemd units
-  * disable iptables, ip6tables, firewalld, sssd(NOT a typo), sshd (service), auditd, bluetooth, avahi-daemon (service and socket)
+  * disable iptables, ip6tables, firewalld, sssd(NOT a typo), sshd (service), bluetooth, avahi-daemon (service and socket)
-  * mask sshd@, sshd.socket
+  * mask sshd@, sshd.socket, systemd-journald-audit.socket
 * Make sshd a bit more secure
   * create iptable rules to only allow ssh connection from home network in `/etc/iptables/(ip|ip6)tables.rules`
   * tweak the sshd.service unit to depend on [systemd-iptables][8] so that iptable kernel module is only loaded when opening sshd